G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 NOTE: Leave spaces and line breaks formatted EXACTLY how you see them in config.ini.
 If these elements are changed this script will not parse the configuration file correctly.

-## The Chromedriver is required for this script to run correctly
+## Chromedriver is required for this script to run correctly

 You will need to download the Chromedrive and copy it to the root of your C:\ drive.
 You can change the location of the Chromedriver within the script at line 13.